glasklart/hd/README.md

 you're done with that, add a **separate** comment to the issue you just created letting us know that you think there's a problem with the current icon.

-If you have any additional information, such as if you know how to fix the issue, we would be grateful if you'd supply that.
+If you have any additional information, such as how to fix the issue, we would be grateful if you'd supply that.

 ### Step 3: Fill Out A 'New Icon Request' ###